hemmokarja/Conversational-GPT-SFT-DPO/README.md

 ----

 Perfect?
 Nope.
 Factual?
 Weeell, that’s a stretch.
 Improvement?
-Absolutely :)
+You be the judge :)

 ## 📝 License